 Renée Knight worked for the BBC directing arts documentaries before beginning her writing career.
 She has written television and film scripts for the BBC, Channel Four and Capital Films.

 Her first novel, Disclaimer, was a number one bestseller in 2015, and she is currently adapting for the screen for Fox Searchlight.
 Renée lives in London with her husband and two children.

 Caroline Lea was born and raised in Jersey.
 She studied English Literature and Creative Writing at Warwick University and has had poetry published in Phoenix New Writing and An Aston Anthology, which she also co-edited.
-When the Sky Fell Apart is her first novel.

 Douglas Lindsay is the author of over twenty novels, including Ballad in Blue, A Room with No Natural Light, Being for the Benefit of Mr Kite! and Lost In Juarez, as well as the Ds Hutton, DCI Jericho, and Pereira & Bain crime series.
 He also wrote the Barney Thomson series, the first book of which, The Long Midnight of Barney Thomson, was released as a motion picture in 2015, starring Robert Carlyle, Emma Thompson and Ray Winstone.
 He lives in Somerset, England.

 Asia grew up in London and read Anthropology at Durham University.
 After graduating she started work in television in Shanghai before moving back to London to work on documentaries.
 After starting writing whilst on maternity leave she got a place on the Faber Academy's Writing A Novel course where she began her first novel Killing It.
 The novel was shortlisted for Richard and Judy's Search for a Bestseller 2016.
 The film and TV rights were optioned by 42mp.com.